kevinburke/tecate/README.md

-## Tecate.js
+# Tecate.js

 Writing HTML is hard.
 Let's go shopping

 ### Usage

-Drop this into the &lt;head> of your HTML document, like this:
+You have an HTML file and you want to check if you made a mistake writing the HTML tags.
+Drop `tecate.js` into the &lt;head> of your HTML document, like
+this:

 ```html
 <!doctype html>